LAN Automation: Step-by-Step Deployment

 In general, we recommend building structured and hierarchical network designs in enterprise networks to provide scalability and redundancy at every network tier.
 While the three-tier architecture is proven in large-scale enterprise campus networks, the network design varies based on the overall network size, physical connections, and so on.
 As part of the initial planning, the network admin must determine the physical topology to automate with Cisco LAN automation.

-LAN automation in Cisco DNA Center supports a maximum of two hops from the initial automation boundary point device.
+LAN automation in Catalyst Center supports a maximum of two hops from the initial automation boundary point device.
 In other words, to build the underlay network up to the access layer, the network admin must start the automation boundary from the core or distribution layer.
 Any additional network devices beyond two hops might be discovered but cannot be automated.

 LAN automation initiates only on directly connected neighbors.
 Consider two scenarios: